craydent/Craydent-Node/readme.md

 >>secondary: (Object) Object to merge with

->>condition: (Mixed) Flags to recurse, merge only shared value, clone etc
+>>condition: (Mixed) Flags to recurse, merge only shared value, clone, intersect etc

 ### setProperty ###